F94Olivera/agile-engine-test/README.md

 Run `npm i` to install all the dependencies

-Then run `npm start` to run the project
+Then run `npm run start` to run the project

 # DISCLAIMER